-Benefit Changes - The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2018 valuation date.
-This applies for voluntary benefit changes as well as any offers of Two Years additional Service Credit (a.k.a.
-Golden Handshakes).
+Benefit Changes - The figures above include any liability impact that may have resulted from voluntary benefit changes that occurred after the June 30, 2019.
+However, offers of Two Years Additional Credit (a.k.a.
+Golden Handshakes) that occurred after the June 30, 2019 valuation date are not included in the figures above, unless the liability impact is deemed to be material by the plan actuary.

-Changes in Assumptions - None in 2019.
+Changes in Assumptions - None in 2019 or 2020.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate.
 In 2017, the discount rate was reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
 In 2015, amounts reported reflected an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
 In 2014, amounts reported were based on the 7.5 percent discount rate.

-^{} Fiscal year 2015 was the 1st year of implementation, therefore only six years are shown.
+^{} Fiscal year 2015 was the 1st year of implementation, therefore only seven years are shown.